 Rodney Jackson is the founder of Caleb Consulting Group, with a mission is to help individuals become more influential, teams become more aligned, and organizations get better results.
 Rodney is certified through the International Coach Federation, and teaches influence skills at the Cornell University Dairy Executive Leadership Program and The University of California, San Diego Extension.
 He designed The Influential Executive-360 and The Influential Leadership Series for Managers.

-Want to be more influential with others in 2019?
+Want to be more influential with others?
 We’ve come up with a formula to point you in that direction.
 Consider the proverb, “You reap what you sow.”
 This old agriculture adage still applies in today’s networked world.
 Sow the seeds of the following “REAP” principles, and you will be surprised by the actual results you will reap!

 R – Reciprocity